ohdyno/presentations/slides/testing/content.md

 ## Now, is it always necessary to do automate testing or testing in general?

 As the rule of internet headline goes, the answer to any headline question is "No".

-How could you get away from not testing?
+How do you get away with no automated testing?
+If we go back to gaining confidence that the software that's created works, the best confidence to see that the software works is to validate it in production.

+Just let your users test!
+Right???

+Obviously, since you would be subject your users to potential buggy software, you would want to have good monitoring systems and a good, quick rollback strategy.
+Monitor system to detect issues, and rollback strategy to fix the bugs.

+It also depends on what are the impacts on the users if there are issues.
+If you are creating financial software where you could cost your users millions of dollars due to bugs, then it probably isn't a great idea to validate your software in production.

+However, if you are building a simple web app to display information, then it might be okay to validate in production.

+## To summarize

+We are not paid to write tests.
+We are paid to produce software that delivers business value.

+Tests help us increase confidence for the stakeholders that the software does produce the desired value.

+Automate the tests to prevent human error (which would reduce the confidence the tests provide).

+You can let your users test the system, but only if you have the write tools and it's the right domain.

 ## Why do we do TDD?

 Deliver business value (long-term vs short-term)